RayZh-hs/quixel-in-blender/README.md

 ### How to install:
 Download the zip file from [releases](https://github.com/cgmaterial/fab-to-blender/releases) <br>
-Install the downloaded addon in blender. <br>
+Install the downloaded zip file in blender preferences.
+(First time It may take few minutes to enable) <br>
-Give blender executable path in preferences. <br>
-Change asset folder if needed. <br>
+Leave blender executable and asset folder path as is unless needed. <br>

 ### How to use:
 Open side panel 'N' in 3d viewport. <br>